utkarsh-1602/interview-approaches/database-queries/MYSQL/Readme.md

 - It provides a way to interact with databases, so that users can perform various operations such as querying data, inserting new records, updating existing records, and deleting records.
 - We use SQL for various purposes, such as Data Querying, Data Management, Data Manipulation, Database Security, Data aggregation, and interacting with applications.

-## What are different types of SQL Commands ?
+## What are different types of SQL Sublanguages ?
 SQL commands can be broadly categorized into several types based on their functionality, these are some main types:

 1. DQL (Data Query Language): DQL comprises SQL commands used to retrieve specific data from one or more tables in a database.